 Systems Engineering Manager, Northrop Grumman

-An interdisciplinary curriculum—drawn from economics, political science, sociology, operations research and law—builds the skills and knowledge base required of a professional policy analyst.
-Through coursework, research and field experience, students gain an understanding of the policy process and the institutions and individuals involved in that process.
+The Price MPP interdisciplinary curriculum — drawn from economics, political science, sociology, operations research and law — builds the skills and knowledge base required of a professional policy analyst.

-The Master of Public Policy requires 48 units of graduate work, with 28 units of core and 24 elective units divided between management, analytic and specialization areas.
-(A course in basic statistics is a program prerequisite.)
-A broad array of electives allows and encourages students to delve deeply into a specific area of concentration.
-Students have substantial latitude in selecting an area of concentration that matches interests and furthers career goals.
+The Master of Public Policy degree requires 48 units of graduate work: 28 units of core courses and 24 elective units divided between management, analytic, and specialization areas.
+Electives allow and encourage students to concentrate on area of particular interest.

-A unique component of the public policy core — the Policy Analysis Practicum — provides students with hands-on experience in policy analysis.
-During the Practicum, students work with a client on a specific public policy issue, assess policy alternatives, write an official report, and communicate their findings and recommendations to the client.
+A unique component of the public policy core is the Policy Analysis Practicum.
+Students work with a client on a specific public policy issue, assess policy alternatives, write an official report, and communicate findings/recommendations to the client.

 - Economics for Policy, Planning, and Development (PPD 501ab)